kevlewis08/nyc_parks_check-/README.md

 Find a way to convert Requirement 1 to HTML.
 Find out what parks you want to include on the webside so you can take the satalite pictures from the "maps" app on your phone and add them to the site.

+## Requirement 3

+Going to convert the c++ to the recommended coding language (most likely or JavaScript.

 ----------------------------------------------